18F/health-tracking-course/collections/_admin/contentguide.md

 ## Voice and tone

-State Officer, M.D. is written to be conversational, friendly, humerous, knowledgeable, and honest.
+State Officer, M.D. is written to be conversational, friendly, humorous, knowledgeable, and honest.

 ## Style guidelines